shauryacaiare/DATA-STRUCTURES/README.md

 # DATA-STRUCTURES

-This repository contains the implementation data structres and algorithm concepts using python. if you have any query regarding any code:- mail me - cairae22@gmail.com
+This repository contains the implementation of data structres and algorithm concepts using python. if you have any query regarding any code:- mail me - cairae22@gmail.com